SamuelBrudner/plume_nav_sim/README.md

 ### Prerequisites

-- Python 3.9 or higher
+- Python 3.10 or higher (minimum requirement upgraded for Gymnasium 0.29.x compatibility)
 - Poetry (recommended) or pip for dependency management
 - Docker and docker-compose (optional, for containerized development)